 Section 1.
-Board of Selectmen
+Select Board

-The Board of Selectmen is authorized to establish reasonable fees or charges, including fees and charges for licenses, certificates, permits and services, not otherwise committed to the responsibility of other Officers of the Town.
+The Select Board is authorized to establish reasonable fees or charges, including fees and charges for licenses, certificates, permits and services, not otherwise committed to the responsibility of other Officers of the Town.

 (Amended May 4, 1992), (Approved by the Attorney General, August 25, 1992)